Payne-Philippin's overdetermined problems on compact surfaces: Introduction

-In the last Sect.~\ref{Sect:proof-thmC}, we consider another overdetermined Steklov problem for simply connected domains in the hemisphere or in the hyperbolic space, and give a characterization of such domains (Theorem \ref{thm-C}), where the Serrin-type theorem for domains of $\mathbb{S}^2$ and $\mathbb{H}^2$ is applied.
+In the last Sect.~\ref{Sect:proof-thmC}, we investigate another type of overdetermined condition, namely, that the mean value of each nonconstant Steklov eigenfunction over the domain vanishes.
+We prove that, for any compact connected domain in the hemisphere or hyperbolic space of arbitrary dimension, this overdetermined condition holds if and only if the domain is a geodesic ball (Theorem~\ref{thm-C}), where Serrin-type theorems for $\mathbb{S}^n$ and $\mathbb{H}^n$ is applied.